DxKNigHt69/ZerothTempsamdx/README.md

 * An easy way to understand how to piece together a Main Activity with a Main Fragment and a MainViewModel to handle queries to the API.

 # Get in touch
-Get in touch with us on Support@whereismytransport.com for feature suggestions.
+Get in touch with us on Dxwhereallends@gmail.com for feature suggestions.

-# License
-SDKTemplateApp is available under the MIT license.
-We encourage you to use this code, change it, and keep it open-source.

 ![screenshot](https://github.com/WhereIsMyTransport/SDKTemplateApp/blob/master/JourneyPlanScreenshot.jpg)